 Canal 2 (today called Las Estrellas) is the channel that in 1951 transmitted the first signal in the country.
 Four years later, the owners of the only three commercial channels, that obtained their concessions by presidential decree, merged and created Telesistema Mexicano S.A., the predecessor of Televisión Vía Satélite S.A.
 (Televisa).

 The founder of Televisa, Emilio Azcárraga Milmo, defined himself in 1982 as “PRI member by conviction” and Televisa as the “President’s soldier”.
-The political party PRI (Partido Revolucionario Institucional) came to power five decades before this declaration and continues to stay in power three decades after, except for the period between 2000 and 2012.
+The political party PRI (Partido Revolucionario Institucional) came to power five decades before this declaration and stayed in power three decades after, except for the period between 2000 and 2012, and the current one, from 2018 until 2024.

 Between 2013 and 2016, 35% of the budget for government publicity was spent on television, more than any other communications media.
 Grupo Televisa and TV Azteca alone received around 27% of these resources (17% and 10% respectively), as revealed in a report by Fundar, Center for Analysis and Investigation.